pynufft/pynufft/README.md

 If you find PyNUFFT useful, please cite:

 Lin, Jyh-Miin.
 “Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU).”
 Journal of Imaging 4.3 (2018): 51.
+(Available at https://www.mdpi.com/2313-433X/4/3/51)

 and/or